CodeSydney-PoC-1-Team3/Code.Sydney-Front-End/pull_request_template.md

 - Add a screenshot or two of your changes, where applicable.

-## Task Name
+## Issue Name

-- Task name from Notion
+- Issue name from github Issues

 ## Linting Checklist